 Dougga archaeological site

-The Dougga Archaeological Site is undoubtedly the most prestigious archaeological site in Tunisia.
-Several factors combine to give it a special place in the Tunisian archaeological panorama: its location on a spur overlooking the rich valley of the Mejerdah (Thugga, in the Libyan language, means greenery), the extent of the site which spreads over several tens of hectares and which covers several historical eras, the setting of vegetation – in particular this forest of olive trees several hundred years old – which surrounds it and, of course, the excellent state of conservation of most of the monuments which make up some of which, such as the capitol or the theatre, were “restored” during a campaign led after the First World War by prisoners of war.
+The Dougga Archaeological Site is the most prestigious archaeological site in Tunisia.
+Several factors combine to give it a special place in the Tunisian archaeological panorama: its location on a spur overlooking the rich valley of the Mejerdah (Thugga, in the Libyan language, means greenery), the extent of the site which spreads over several tens of hectares and which covers several historical eras, the setting of vegetation – in particular this forest of olive trees several hundred years old – which surrounds it and, of course, the excellent state of conservation of most of the monuments.
+Among these, the capitol and the theatre stand out, having been “restored” during a campaign led after the First World War by prisoners of war.

 These remains of an entire city with all its components testify to more than 17 centuries of history.
-They constitute an exceptional ensemble which illustrates the synthesis between different cultures: Numidian, Punic, Hellenistic and Roman.
-The Roman monuments were integrated into the urban fabric which remained fundamentally Numidian.
-Despite its relative importance in the administrative structure of the Roman province of Africa, Dougga has a remarkable collection of public buildings, dating mostly from the 2nd and 3rd centuries AD.
-Dougga is considered the African city -the best preserved Roman in all of North Africa.
-As such, it is an exceptional illustration of daily life in antiquity.
+They form an exceptional ensemble illustrating the synthesis of various cultures: Numidian, Punic, Hellenistic, and Roman.
+Roman monuments were integrated into the fundamentally Numidian urban fabric.
+Despite its relative importance in the administrative structure of the Roman province of Africa, Dougga boasts a remarkable collection of public buildings, mostly dating from the 2nd and 3rd centuries AD.
+Dougga is considered the best-preserved Roman city in North Africa, making it an exceptional illustration of daily life in antiquity.

-The archaeological site of Dougga has been inscribed on the list of world heritage of humanity and erected as a national archaeological park, which will give it a more appropriate development and more complete services.
+The archaeological site of Dougga has been inscribed on the list of World Heritage Sites and designated as a national archaeological park.
+This status ensures its appropriate development and the provision of more complete services for visitors.

 Dougga Archaeological Site in Pictures